 Existing stormwater from the house should not be affected and continue to function as constructed, it will be upgraded as necessary.
-All stormwater flows into excellent pipes that flow to the street.
-The proposal is not accompanied by a BASIX Certificate as the pool is under 40,000L and the carport is not a habitable structure.
+All stormwater flows into excellent pipes that flow to the large easement pipes running parallel to the western side of this site.
+The proposal is not accompanied by a BASIX Certificate as the pool is under 40,000L.
 The swimming pool may also be used by the Rural Fire Service as a static water supply if there is ever the need.
-There is a tree located within the pool area.
-Council has already granted permission to remove it as it is impacting on the neighbouring residence.
-The tree removal approval accompanies this application.
 No trees are to be removed with this application.
-The closest tree will be approximately 2.5m from deck structure but will be approximately 3.5m to any excavation pool structure point or pier.
+The closest tree will be approximately 3.7m from pool coping but will be approximately 4.5m to any excavation pool structure point or pier.
 The supplied arborist report details the health, condition, and impact on the trees.
 The location on site has been chosen to provide the maximum soft landscape ratio for the property.
-The proposal does meet Council's requirements for soft surface, with 50% of the site grass and garden.
+The proposal does meet Council's requirements for soft surface, with 52% of the site grass and garden.
 Though the site ratios will change with this proposal, the site will continue to far exceed Council requirements.
 Please see the accompanying landscape calculation table for defined landscape areas and percentages.

 The structure is in keeping with the neighbourhood and the scale of this form is balanced by the existing vegetation.
 It is proposed to use quality materials to finish the area and to maintain the architectural style of the existing residence.
 The development meets all outcomes and objectives of the LEP and Residential DCP and the desired future character of the area.

+ZONING CONTROLS

-ZONING CONTROLS The following Council documentation is applicable to the property: Warringah Local Environmental Plan 2011 Warringah Development Control Plan 2011 Environmental Planning and Assessment Act 1997
+The following Council documentation is applicable to the property: Warringah Local Environmental Plan 2011 Warringah Development Control Plan 2011 Environmental Planning and Assessment Act 1997